bootstrap-vue/bootstrap-vue/src/components/table/README.md

 Users can easily change the selecting mode by setting the `select-mode` prop.
  - `multi`: each click will select/deselect the row (default mode)
  - `single`: only a single row can be selected at one time
- - `range`: any row clicked is toggled, any other deselected. the SHIFT key selects a range of rows, and CTRL/CMD click will toggle the selected row.
+ - `range`: any row clicked is selected, any other deselected. the SHIFT key selects a range of rows, and CTRL/CMD click will toggle the selected row.

 When a table is `selectable` and the user clicks on a row, `<b-table>` will emit the `row-selected`